 You can find their wines locally at Backroom Wines in Napa and ACME wine shop in St. Helena.
 With approximately only 300 cases produced each year from the first few vintages, the Cimarossa wines are distributed in select locations, mostly within California.

-Tastings are all by appointment and are private for your party.
-You will be driven around the vineyards learning about some of the history of the property, and micro climates on the property.
+Tastings are all by appointment for existing members and are private for your party.
+Guests will be driven around the vineyards learning about some of the history of the property, and micro climates on the property.
 Your visit culminates with a tasting inside their small restored “guesthouse”.

 While the focus of our reviews are on the wine it should be mentioned that we also tried their olive oil.
-The estate is planted to a number of Tuscan varieties which when blended together create a delicious olive oil.
-This is one of the higher in elevation olive orchards in all of California.
-It is always refreshing to try olive oil that tastes as nice as this one, especially when you sometimes find the nearly rancid store olive oils for comparison.
+The estate is planted to a number of Tuscan varieties (1200 trees) which when blended together create a delicious olive oil.
+This is one of the higher in elevation olive orchards in all of the Napa Valley.
+It is always refreshing to try olive oil that tastes as nice as this one, especially when sometimes one has grown up on the generic and bland tasting mass produced store olive oils for comparison.
 Both the wine and the olive oil can be purchased directly through their website.